JeremieLitzler/vueschool-course/course-typescript-fundamentals.md

 ## What is TypeScript

 Typescript is a super set of Javascript that provides static typing.
-With static typing we reap a number of benefits including:
+With static typing we include a number of benefits including:

 - Tighter integration with IDE
 - Better Refactoring with Errors at Compile Time
 - And Self Documented Code that's Easier to Understand by other people or even yourself in 6-months time.

-Finally, TypeScript compiles JavaScript, so you can run your TypeScript anywhere you'd run your JavaScript code.
+Finally, TypeScript compiles into JavaScript, so you can run your TypeScript anywhere you'd run your JavaScript code.

 See the [TypeScript playground](https://www.typescriptlang.org/play) to learn and test.